Generative AI: Pathways to Democratization, Transparency and Sustainability

 Website / LinkedIn

 Maren Bennewitz is professor for Computer Science at the University of Bonn and head of the Humanoid Robots Lab.
-She is additionally with the Lamarr Institute for Machine Learning and Artificial Intelligence and has been PI in several national and European projects.
+She is additionally affiliated with the Lamarr Institute for Machine Learning and Artificial Intelligence and has been PI in several national and European projects.
 She is a member of the executive board and steering committee of the Cluster of Excellence PhenoRob – Robotics and Phenotyping for Sustainable Crop Production and founding member as well as steering committee member of the Center for Robotics, University of Bonn.

 🇫🇷 Dr. Jean-Claude CRIVELLO